 Buying a plant air compressor is a capital expenditure.
 Typically, the plant engineer determines his current compressed air requirement based on if all pneumatic devices in the shop were to run at once, adds a safety factor, guesses how much additional capacity he might need in the near future, and converts the total scfm into horsepower.
 He then gives that number to the purchasing department and they look for the lowest quotation on a compressor of that size from three local distributors.
 (As an aside: even though the air compressor usually is installed in a room where it will be seen only by a few disinterested maintenance workers, it is not unheard of for a purchasing department to select a unit on the basis of horsepower, price, and appearance.)

-- which design is most efficient?
+- Which design is most efficient?

-- what about electric motor efficiency (and future rate increases)?
+- What about electric motor efficiency (and future rate increases)?

-- what about lubricant usage?
+- What about lubricant usage?

-- what about cooling water cost (and future rate increases)?
+- What about cooling water cost (and future rate increases)?

-- what about wastewater disposal cost (and future rate increases)?
+- What about wastewater disposal cost (and future rate increases)?

-- does the system meet noise regulations?, and
+- Does the system meet noise regulations?

-- what about the quality of the compressed air that will be delivered to the plant's system?
+- What about the quality of the compressed air that will be delivered to the plant's system?

 Look for energy efficiency

-Studies show that today's oilflooded, rotary-screw-type compressor with non-symmetrical rotors has become the most efficient basic design.
-Ideally, the compressor should have an oil pump to provide lubrication at start-up; provide lubrication when the compressor is unloaded; and prevent over-flooding of the compression chamber at full load.
+Studies show that today's oil-flooded, rotary-screw-type compressor with non-symmetrical rotors has become the most efficient basic design.
+Ideally, the compressor should have an oil pump to provide lubrication at startup; provide lubrication when the compressor is unloaded; and prevent over-flooding of the compression chamber at full load.
 Such compressors are readily available in the 50- to 300-hp sizes found in most plants.